muziejus/text-divider/README.md

 all the people in this world haven't had the advantages that you've had."
 ```

-with the cursor right after the `/`, meaning that one can quickly type in the
+with the cursor right after the `/`, meaning that one can quickly type (or
-name of the speaker.
-Then you move to the next line and fire the next macro:
+paste) in the name of the speaker (`Mr. Carraway` in this case).
+Then you move
+to the next line and fire the next macro:

 ```
 J^f"i<Ret><Ret>/<Esc>